Permanent leakage current

 Let's suppose we have a capacitive leakage current to the ground of about 17mA (it's a very common situation) and the installed RCCB having a nominal operating current of 30mA.

-RCCBs can trip starting from half of the their nominal value by standard requirements.
+RCCBs can trip starting from a current as low as half the nominal value by standard requirements.
 We do assume an effective tripping threshold of about 20mA (also a very common situation).
 The tripping level is just 3mA above the permanent leakage current thus the margin is about a merely 3mA!

 Futhermore must be consider that the actual threshold may change slightly over the time and environmental conditions such as temperatura, humidity and voltage.
 A margin of just 3mA does not ensure that the threshold could not be exceded under certain unfavorable conditions.